wekeo/eocanvas/docs/source/quickstart.rst

     from eocanvas.processes import DataTailorProcess
     from eocanvas.datatailor.chain import Chain

-    # Load the DataTailor chain from a local file
+    # Load the Data Tailor chain from a local file
     chain = Chain.from_file("olci_resample.yaml")

     # The url is a valid WEkEO download URL.
 It can be retrieved using the HDA Python client